nicolasdao/graphql-universal-server/README.md

 now login
 ```

+Whether you're a new user with no account or not, the above command will work the exact same way.

-Then this is as simple as running:
+Then deploying to [_Zeit Now_](https://zeit.co/now) is as simple as running:
 ```
 npm run deploy:prod
 ```
 > WHAT THIS DOES BEYOND DEPLOYING TO ZEIT NOW
-In a nutshell, the npm script will use the [_now CLI_](https://zeit.co/now) to deploy your first GraphQL API to __*now*__.
+In a nutshell, the npm script will use the [_Zeit now-CLI_](https://github.com/zeit/now-cli) to deploy your first GraphQL api to [__*Zeit Now*__](https://zeit.co/now).
 Normally, you would have to make sure that you have a __*start*__ script in your _package.json_.
 If you wanted to [alias your deployment](https://zeit.co/docs/features/aliases), you would have to run another command (`now alias ...`) after your deployment is successful.
-Because all those steps can become a bit messy and error prone when you manage mutliple environments (prod, staging, ...), we're using a really usefull wrapper around _now CLI_ called [__*now-flow*__](https://github.com/nicolasdao/now-flow).
+Because all those steps can become a bit messy and error prone when you manage mutliple environments (prod, staging, ...), we're using a really usefull wrapper around _now-CLI_ called [__*now-flow*__](https://github.com/nicolasdao/now-flow).
 If you want to know more about the different steps behind _now-flow_, jump to the annex [A.2.
 What does "nowflow production" do?](#a2-what-does-nowflow-production-do).

 #### Deploying To Google Cloud Functions
-To deploy on Google Cloud Function, first make sure you're logged in:
+To deploy to Google Cloud Function, first make sure you're logged in:
 ```
 now gcp login
 ```